-Starting in the 1920’s, the Galveston Beach Band’s free concerts were an important summer Island attraction, often boasting audiences of 2,000 and featured on the newspaper front page.
-By the 1960’s, the Band had declined and was revitalized, thanks to its core of loyal musicians and then new leader, Frank Incaprera.
+Starting in the 1920’s, the Galveston Beach Band free concerts were an important summer Island attraction, often boasting audiences of 2,000 and featured on the newspaper front page.
+By the 1960s the Band had declined and was revitalized, thanks to its core of loyal musicians and then new leader, Frank Incaprera.

-Frank Incaprera, age 94, is the driving force behind the Galveston Beach Band.
-From annual quests for funding, to music selection, conducting, and playing solos, Frank is always front and center stage.
+Frank Incaprera is the driving force behind the Galveston Beach Band.
+From annual quest for funding to music selection, conducting, and playing solos, Frank is front and center stage.
 He is a man of monumental commitment and under his nearly 50-year leadership, the summer concerts continue to bring pleasure to so many.
 In 2014 Frank celebrates his 90th birthday.